 - Ralentissez (French for slow down :))-careful attention to what you say and the speed with which you deliver it

 - Resist the temptation to introduce local idioms and colloquialisms into your live presentation

-- Remember the scope of persons attending your presentation-the level of expertise of the persons in the room varies so carefully choose what you are going to say so as not to alienate your audience
+- Remember the scope of people attending your presentation-the level of expertise of the people in the room varies, so carefully choose what you are going to say to not alienate your audience

-If you are a consumer at COLLABORATE, please find the time to work with the IOUG to improve the show … help the user group hone the content and zero in on covering the solutions that make the most sense to the attendees.
-Participate in the session feedback process and conference evaluation … you are your own conference committee and would be surprised how much time the user groups listen (and are able to find the time to listen) to feedback.
+If you are a consumer at COLLABORATE, please find the time to work with the IOUG to improve the show.
+Help the user group hone the content and zero in on covering the solutions that make the most sense to the attendees.
+Participate in the session feedback process and conference evaluation.
+You are your own conference committee, and you would be surprised how much time the user groups listen (and are able to find the time to listen) to feedback.